vesuxyz/docs/docs/curators/vaults/tooling.md

 ## Vault indexing & backend

-Vesu Vaults, including all curator, manager and user actions, are indexed directly in the Vesu backend and information available through our API.
+Vesu Vaults, including all curator, strategist and user actions, are indexed directly in the Vesu backend and information available through our API.

 ## Curator UI

-A dedicated UI for vault curators and managers offers a simplified UX to launch and manage vault strategies.
+Currently we do not offer a Curator UI.
+Instead, curators and strategists can use the Vault Curator SDK which is documented [here](/curators/vaults/curator-sdk).

 ## User UI